-- C. Validation of status for taking examination will be forwarded to the applicant from the Missouri State Board of Nursing.
+- I. Students can petition the Missouri State Board of Nursing for a criminal history determination at any time in writing using this form. - C. Validation of status for taking examination will be forwarded to the applicant from the NCSBN-this is known as the Authorization to Test (ATT).
 Information related to completion of the NCLEX Exam will be included. - D. CAT Computer Adaptive Testing-NCLEX Exam is to be taken and passed at the first opportunity.